julienchurch/ubin/README.md

 # ubin

-Toy package manager for stuff I don't want to put in Homebrew.
+Toy "package manager" for "stuff" I don't want to put in "Homebrew."